AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-We developed the potential alternatives in the introduction.
+We expanded on the potential alternatives in the introduction.
 However, most of them operate on a higher level than our code snippets (they propose abstractions).
+In the conclusion and in the results paragraph of the different sections we added a discussion on why the broad variety of methods in scikit-learn is interesting.

-We believe that the only way to make people realize that no framework is needed is to try that themselves.
-For this purpose, we propose complete documented scripts and, following your remark, we added some suggestions of other possible models at the end of each example.
-Taking the original script and changing the model is very simple, thanks to scikit-learn, and we hope that users will realize that.
+The scripts that we provide enable the use of scikit-learn without a neuroimaging-specific framework.
+Taking the original script and changing the model is very simple, and thus opens the door to analysis approaches that are not present in neuroimaging-specific libraries.
-Provided scripts can also be used as basis for reader's own analysis.

 Other comments: advantages of the scikit-learn
 ----------------------------------------------